aridoza/foundational-java/java-basics/java-project/README.md

 ## Bonus Ideas

 - Write automated JUnit tests for your application.
-- Use an agile project management framework for your game.
+- Use an Agile project management framework for your game.
-- If the user enters "history," the program should display previous game history (winner's name, game date, and more).
+- If the user enters `history`, the program should display previous game history (winner's name, game date, and more).
 - Use Java packages to modularize code.
 Place any helper tools in these packages — they could be related input, networking, or graphics.
 - Use Maven to install external dependencies your game might require.
 - Use [generics](https://docs.oracle.com/javase/tutorial/extra/generics/index.html) on collections such as arrays and array lists to store different data composed of different types.